SnapXL/SnapX/README.md

 - Supports 95% of ShareX uploaders (we're a fork!)
 - Supports Google Photos Image Uploader after the [new API change](https://developers.googleblog.com/en/google-photos-picker-api-launch-and-library-api-updates/).
 - The ability to fully configure SnapX via the Command Line via command flags & environment variables.
 Additionally, you can configure SnapX using the Windows Registry.
-- Additionally, all uploaders are now forced to use HTTPS <2.0 & *optionally* use TLS 1.3 out of the box.
+- Additionally, all uploaders are now encouraged to use HTTPS <2.0 & *optionally* use TLS 1.3.
 - Keeps compatibility with the custom uploader configuration format (.sxcu)
 - As a user, you do **NOT** need to have .NET installed.
 Whether you're on Linux, Windows, or macOS.